-- Understand some of the reasons why image recognition is hard. - Understand the standard ML pipeline for image classification problems: - Represent images as feature vectors - Learn a classifier function from labeled data - Classify novel images using the learned classifier - Understand KNN classifier and why it doesn't work so well on images. - Performance - Curse of dimensionality - Understand the importance of splitting data into train/val/test sets when developing algorithms and tuning hyperparameters.
+- Understand some of the reasons why image recognition is hard. - Understand the standard ML pipeline for image classification problems: - Represent images as feature vectors - Learn a classifier function from labeled data - Classify novel images using the learned classifier - Understand KNN classifier and why it doesn't work so well on images. - Understand the importance of splitting data into train/val/test sets when developing algorithms and tuning hyperparameters.